 Question: I currently have a USDA loan, what are my options to refinance my loan into a lower rate?
 Unfortunately I do not have any equity in my home.
 L. Sanders – Ocala FL

-Do you have a question we did not answer?
-Let us help by calling ph: 904-302-6060 or submitting the short request form on the right side of your screen.
-Please visit our main site at www.UsdaMortgageSource.com or many other program details.
+Do you have a question about the USDA loan application or pre approval process?
+Let us help by calling ph: 904-302-6060 or submitting the short request form on the upper right side of your screen.
+Please also be sure to visit our main site at www.UsdaMortgageSource.com for basic program details.
 Not located in a USDA location?
 Learn about the FHA home loan by clicking here.